mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 ### NOTES
 I got a bit of a sleep-in this morning (nice) but I am feeling a little beat up; ankles and hips in particular.

 Life hit me pretty hard this evening.
 I started the run but pulled the plug and just walked.
 50 minutes of walking, thinking, processing.
-Once home, I did a long session of stretching and lacrosse ball work.
-Both _Vastus Lateralis_ ropey and tender, _Glut Med (left)_ was very tight and the _QL_ (my old friend) was tired.  _Splenius Capitis_ got some work too.
+Once home, I did a long session of stretching and lacrosse ball work.  _Vastus Lateralis (both)_ tender, _Glut Med (left)_ very tight and my old friend _QL (left)_ tired.  _Splenius Capitis_ got some work too.

 <!---->
 ## WEDNESDAY APR 21